ibm-cloud-docs/discovery-data/api-use.md

 - For {{site.data.keyword.discoveryshort}} API reference documentation, see [API reference](https://cloud.ibm.com/apidocs/discovery-data){: external}.
 - For more information about using the Analyze API to process documents without storing them, see [Analyze API](/docs/discovery-data?topic=discovery-data-analyzeapi).
 - For more information about using the API to define more complex queries by using the Discovery Query Language, see [Query overview](/docs/discovery-data?topic=discovery-data-query-concepts).

+## Service API Versioning
+{: #apiversioning}

+API requests require a version parameter that takes a date in the format `version=YYYY-MM-DD`.
+Whenever we change the API in a backwards-incompatible way, we release a new minor version of the API.

+Send the version parameter with every API request.
+The service uses the API version for the date you specify, or the most recent version before that date.
+Don't default to the current date.
+Instead, specify a date that matches a version that is compatible with your app, and don't change it until your app is ready for a later version.

+The current version is `2020-08-30`.

 ## Getting your project ID ![IBM Cloud only](images/ibm-cloud.png)
 {: #api-use-cloud}